-You can set up one or more development environments separately from your deployment platform.
-A development environment lets you modify and build Get-Services on a separate computer system than your test or deployment environments.
+You can set up one or more development environments separately from your production environment.
+A development environment lets you modify and build Get-Services on a separate computer system than your test or production environments.

-Setting up a Development Environment
+Setting up a development environment